Caisse d'Escompte: Background

-The searing boom-and-bust experience with Law's system in 1719-1720 delayed consideration of re-establishing a central bank in France, despite challenges with the existing system of commodity money and credit provided by individual bankers.
+The searing boom-and-bust experience with Law's system in 1719–1720 delayed consideration of re-establishing a central bank in France, despite challenges with the existing system of commodity money and credit provided by individual bankers.
 Proposals to create a new national bank of issue were made by various scholars and analysts.
-Thus for example François Véron Duverger de Forbonnais, in a 1755 essay titled Mémoires pour l’établissement d’un crédit public, recommended the creation of an institution modeled on the Bank of England that would monetize France's government debt and facilitate state financing.
+Thus for example François Véron Duverger de Forbonnais, in a 1755 essay titled Mémoires pour l'établissement d'un crédit public, recommended the creation of an institution modeled on the Bank of England that would monetize France's government debt and facilitate state financing.

 In April 1767, a new bank was established under the direction of Jean Joseph de Laborde, banker to the king, to address the financial stress at the French Indies Company.
-This entity was called Caisse d'Escompte but turned out to be short-lived given the Indies Company's continued difficulties, and was eventually wound up in 1769 together with the Indies Company itself.
+This entity was called Caisse d'Escompte.
+The bank employed two cashiers, Dollé and Bertrand Dufresne.
+One of the bank's major private shareholders were the Magon family, who then took over the building of the Caisse's head office, the Hôtel de Ségur.
+This bank turned out to be short-lived given the Indies Company's continued difficulties, and was eventually wound up in 1769 together with the Indies Company itself.